-As they do every year, the newspapers are predicting that this will be the worst winter for years.
+As they do every year, the newspapers are saying that this is the worst winter for years.

-Whether it turns out Baltic or Balearic, you can warm your bones with some fantastic Russian cooking thanks to today’s Big Deal at Cossachok Restaurant in the Merchant City.
+Whether it’s Baltic or Balearic, you can warm your bones with some fantastic Russian cooking thanks to today’s Big Deal at Cossachok Restaurant in the Merchant City.

 Since 1998, this welcoming Russian restaurant and cultural centre has been introducing people to Russian food, culture and vodka.